Social stigma of obesity: Trait attribution

 Anti-fat bias leads people to associate individuals who are overweight or obese with negative personality traits such as "lacking willpower", "lazy", "gluttonous", "stupid", "incompetent", or "unmotivated".
 This bias is not restricted to clinically obese individuals.
 It also encompasses those whose body shape is found to be unacceptable when compared to modern society's perception of the ideal body type (although still within the normal or overweight body mass index (BMI) range).
 Fat-shaming is fairly common in the United States, even though most adult Americans are overweight.
 Huffington Post wrote "two-thirds of American adults are overweight or obese.
 Yet overweight and obese individuals are subject to discrimination from employers, healthcare professionals, and potential romantic partners".

-Anti-fat bias can be moderated by giving a mitigating context to the individual's appearance of obesity.
+Anti-fat bias can be escalated by giving a context to the individual's appearance of obesity.
 For example, when told an individual was obese because of "overeating" and "lack of exercise", a higher implicit bias was found among study participants than those not provided with context.
-When the group was told that "genetics" was to blame, they did not exhibit a lowered implicit bias after the explanation.
+However, when the group was told that "genetics" was to blame, they did not exhibit a lowered implicit bias after the explanation.

 Anti-fat bias is not a strictly Western cultural phenomenon.
 Instances of implicit anti-fat bias have been found across several cultures.

 Additionally, recent work around physical appearance issues, body image, and anti-fat or obesity prejudice suggests that feelings about one's own appearance may stimulate downward physical comparisons with obese individuals in order to make one feel better about one's own physical appearance.

 Weight discrimination

 Weight stigma is present in multiple settings including healthcare, education, interpersonal situations, multiple media forms and outlets, and across many levels of employment.

+In the United States, studies also indicate overweight and obese individuals experience rates of stigma near prevalent to that of racial discrimination.